rust-lang/rfcs/text/0000-failure-box.md

 > that can be presented to the user while a clone of the error would go to an
 > error reporting service.
 By knowing that any error can be `Clone` it allows
 > such usages.

+Q: Why is `try!` now restricted to `Error`s?

+> A: partially this is a limitation of Rust.
+Because the failure construction
+> needs to differenciate between failures and errors it is currently not
+> possible to have a fallback implementation that works on arbitrary types that
+> do not implement `Error` and are not failures.
+If negative trait bounds will
+> be introduced the same macro could be used to also work with arbitrary values.
+>
+> However the fact that `try!` now requires failures or errors is probably
+> benefitial for the user as it keeps the mental overhead of what happens on
+> rethrowing manageable.
+It might be reasonable to implement a separate
+> macro to propagate failed results that are not errors.

 # References: